HSC / HS REP TRAINING

 In response to the COVID-19 Pandemic, the Alberta Workers’ Health Centre halted the delivery of the in-person Health and Safety Committee (HSC) / Health and Safety Representative (HS Rep) Training Course.
 We took this precautionary measure to ensure the health and safety of our workers and the participants we reach through this training program.
 We will be monitoring the spread of the virus and will resume the in-person Training Course offering once it has been determined safe and advisable to do so.

 In the meantime, we are excited to announce the launch of the online version of the same course.
 Click on “register now” or “calendar view” for details and upcoming course dates.

 Recent changes to Alberta’s Occupational Health and Safety (OHS) legislation include mandatory Joint Worksite Health and Safety Committees (HSC’s) or Health and Safety Representatives (HS Reps), depending on the number of workers, for work expected to last 90 days or more.

 This means that while some Alberta workplaces have had HSC’s for years, it is new for many workplaces, and new for many workers and employers who now play an important role in making their workplaces safer and healthier.

-This is an eight (8) hour in-class course that will cover the fundamental skills required for effective participation as an HSC member or HS Rep. This in-person course is delivered by experienced and engaging facilitators who can provide you with “rules and tools” that will help you in your role on the HSC or as the HS Rep. This course will allow participants to learn about and practice fundamental skills for effective committee/representative participation in the workplace.
+This is an eight (8) hour online course (this includes two fifteen (15) minute and a 1-hour lunch break) that will cover the fundamental skills required for effective participation as an HSC member or HS Rep. This course is delivered by experienced and engaging facilitators who can provide you with “rules and tools” that will help you in your role on the HSC or as the HS Rep. This course will allow participants to learn about and practice fundamental skills for effective committee/representative participation in the workplace.

 The course will cover the legal requirements of HSC and HS Reps and the responsibilities for co-chairs (the “rules”) and provide some hands-on practice with key principles you can apply in your workplace (the “tools”).